UKCloud/documentation/articles/openstack/ostack-faq.md

 Check the [*Service Definition*](ostack-sd.md) for more details on the currently available sizes.

-### Does UKCloud for OpenStack offer GPU optimised instances?
+### Does UKCloud offer dedicated, bare-metal host capabilities (OpenStack Ironic) with UKCloud for OpenStack?

-Currently UKCloud does not offer GPU optimised OpenStack instances.
+UKCloud currently does not offer dedicated, bare metal host capabilities with its UKCloud for OpenStack product.
+We do however provide "large" instances, with up to 56 vCpus and 440Gb Ram, with no overcommit.
+UKCloud also offers its 'Private Cloud for Compute' product which provides dedicated compute capabilities for use with OpenStack; please visit the Digital Marketplace or contact your Account Director for further details.

 ### Can I resize an instance?